JohnTigue/idots/README.md

 EbolaMapper
 ===========

 Widget for visualizing ebola outbreak data on maps, through time.
-In other words, modern open-source anti-virus software.
+In other words, "modern open-source anti-virus software."
+Let's break out those terms:

 Modern: basically that means highly interacive Web based visualizations (read: d3.js).
 We can really up the game compared to what usually happens (mostly static data in PDFs which, by the way, we can print-to-file quite attractively from the SVG-based d3.js visualizations).